Bandai: Mainstream success and expansion (1989–1995)

 By 1989, Bandai celebrated its 39th anniversary as Makoto Yamashina spoke of the name "Bandai Land" as a vision for a leisure facility modeled after Disney's theme parks when Bandai decided to shift its focus from being a toy company to an entertainment company like the above as the name "Japan's Disney".
-In that same year when Bandai suffered numeruous financial troubles, they established a partnership with video game publisher & developer Corland in order for Bandai to expand into the coin-op industry as the former would allow themselves to launch a stronghold into the above genre.
-Later in that same year when Conland suffered similar financial constraints as they were having accumulated more than ¥1.5 billion in debt due to poor sales, Bandai rather than dropping out of the struggling Conland deal, they decided to majority-acquire the company in February 1989 and had it reorganised as their own video game publishing & development division Banpresto; the name came from a portmanteau of "Bandai" and "presto", a word used to describe magic, with Yukumasa Sugiara a member of Bandai's board of directors became president of the rebranded division.
+In that same year when Bandai suffered numeruous financial troubles, it established a partnership with video game publisher & developer Corland in order for Bandai to expand into the coin-op industry as the former would allow themselves to launch a stronghold into the above genre.
+Later in that same year when Conland suffered similar financial constraints as it was having accumulated more than ¥1.5 billion in debt due to poor sales, Bandai rather than dropping out of the struggling Conland deal, it decided to majority-acquire the company in February 1989 and had it reorganised as its own video game publishing & development division Banpresto; the name came from a portmanteau of "Bandai" and "presto", a word used to describe magic, with Yukumasa Sugiara a member of Bandai's board of directors became president of the rebranded division.

-In February 1994, Bandai entered the film & television animation production business by acquiring famous anime studio Sunrise, the acquisition of Sunrise had gave Bandai their own official in-house anime production studio as Bandai's management including Satoru Matsumoto joining the acquired studio.
+In February 1994, Bandai entered the film & television animation production business by acquiring famous anime studio Sunrise, the acquisition of Sunrise had given Bandai their own official in-house anime production studio as Bandai's management including Satoru Matsumoto joining the acquired studio.